 Monte Café Plantation

-Depart the pier for the scenic drive to the Monte Café Plantation.
+Leave the church for the scenic drive to the Monte Café Plantation.
 Located at a height of 2,480 feet (about 756 metres), and approximately 2,133 feet (about 650 metres) at its entrance, the plantation has a climate that's adequate for the cultivation of coffee.
 Upon arrival, take a guided tour to learn about coffee production, transformation, taste, smell, and quality.

 Following your visit, re-board your coach and commence the drive back to the pier.

 Please note: This tour requires an extensive amount of walking over uneven natural terrain that is muddy at times, with a few steps to negotiate to get on/off the coach, four-eight stone steps leading up from the tender boat to pier, and 20 steps at the church.
 This tour is not suitable for guests with limited mobility and guests who utilise a wheelchair.
 Guests are advised to wear comfortable, lightweight, long-sleeved shirts and pants, sturdy, closed-toe walking/hiking shoes and sun protection, and bring insect repellent from the ship.
 Carry small change in local currency, USD or EUR for any purchases.
 Credit Cards are not accepted.
 Photography is not permitted inside the museum exhibition rooms or in the Presidential Palace.
 Operation of this tour is subject to weather and road conditions.